Václav Kliment Klicpera: Work

 Klicpera wrote 57 plays, basically all of them original.
 He wrote most often comedies (21 works).
 Some of his plays have not survived and are only mentioned in the contemporary press or in the manuscripts of his descendants.

 He was skilled in writing vaudeville plays and patriotically-themed historical dramas that became the foundation of modern Czech drama.
-He is also recognized for his farces (in Czech frašky).
+He is also recognised for his farces (in Czech frašky).
 He also wrote historical romance stories, plays from his own era, and plays with fairy tale motifs.
-In the 1840s, he specialized in so-called "knight dramas", where he used guises and changed the identity of characters.
+In the 1840s, he specialised in so-called "knight dramas", where he used guises and changed the identity of characters.